Owen Luder

-Harold Owen Luder CBE (7 August 1928 – 8 October 2021) was a British architect who designed a number of notable and sometimes controversial buildings in the United Kingdom in the 1960s and 1970s, many now demolished.
-He served as chairman of the Architects Registration Board and twice as President of the Royal Institute of British Architects in 1981–1983 and 1995–1997.
+Harold Owen Luder CBE (7 August 1928 – 8 October 2021) was a British architect who designed a number of notable and sometimes controversial buildings in the United Kingdom in the 1960s and 1970s, many in an uncompromising brutalist design, and many now demolished.
+He served as chairman of the Architects Registration Board and twice as President of the Royal Institute of British Architects (RIBA) in 1981–1983 and 1995–1997.
 He established his own practice Owen Luder Partnership in 1957, and left in 1987 to form the consultancy Communication In Construction.

+Luder was president of RIBA when Charles III, then Prince of Wales, attacked what he saw as the ugliness of modernism.
+Luder told colleagues to ignore him and just say "sod you", leading to some critics of brutalist buildings dubbing them "sod you architecture".

 Early life and career

 Luder was born in London in 1928, the son of an unknown father and Ellen Clara Mason, who married Edward Charles Luder in 1931.
 He grew up on the Old Kent Road in south London.
 As a boy he wanted to design aircraft but after the Second World War decided to become an architect, and trained at the Brixton School of Building.
 In 1945, he joined the practice of architect Henry C. Smith, before being called up for military service.

 In the early and mid-1950s, he worked for several small architectural practices, as well as undertaking private work.
 He set up his own practice, Owen Luder Partnership, in 1957.